vladvsydorenko/FakelandsGamePackages/Docs/fake.md

 # Set/Get Data
 To set or get data first parent's context will be used.
 As context is just a monobeahaviour it could be referenced as any property.

+# Pages
+Pages are views that could be shown only one at a time.
+There are transitions between pages.

+page.Open();
+page.Close();

+menu/main&&settings/sound&&alert/01

+menu/main
+settings/sound
+alert/01

+view dependencies